-Travel lightly on the land!
-Please help us protect Capitol Reef National Park and the fragile high desert environment.
+Travel lightly on the land and leave no trace of your visit!
+Please help protect Capitol Reef National Park and the fragile high desert environment.
 In the park, bicycles must stay on designated roads at all times.
-Bicycles may not travel off road, in washes, on closed roads, on hiking trails, or backcountry routes.
-For overnight trips, you must camp in one of the three designated park campgrounds or on adjacent BLM or USFS lands.
-Water is difficult to find on all of the routes listed below, so plan accordingly.
-Check with the visitor center about availability before starting your trip.
+The trail between the visitor center and Fruita Campground allows for bicycles.
+Bicycles may not travel on any other hiking trail, off road, in washes, on closed roads, or backcountry routes.
+Regulations relating to bicycles and e-bikes can be found in the Superintendent's Compendium.
+There is no place to charge e-bikes; visitors should plan accordingly.
+For overnight trips, you must camp in one of the three designated park campgrounds (Fruita, Cedar Mesa, or Cathedral Valley) or on adjacent BLM or USFS lands.

-Description: The Scenic Drive starts at the park Visitor Center and provides access to Grand Wash, Capitol Gorge, Pleasant Creek, and the South Draw Road.
+The Scenic Drive starts at the park visitor center and provides access to Grand Wash, Capitol Gorge, Pleasant Creek, and the South Draw roads.
 You must return on the same road, so the length of your ride depends on where you turn around.
 Vehicle traffic can be heavy from April through October.
 The road is narrow and without shoulders, so bicyclists must be alert to approaching vehicular traffic.
 Consider doing this as a morning or evening ride when traffic is reduced or during the off season.
 The road has some moderately steep grades.